MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-ios-android/ios-get-started-with-xsapi.md

 ---

 # Get started with the Xbox Live SDK for iOS

+This is an older and less comprehensive setup article.
+Instead, start with the newer article [Setting up Xcode targeting iOS](../get-started/setup-ide/managed-partners/xcode-ios/other/using-xcode-ios.md), and if needed, check the present article for additional tips.

 Use Xbox Live to connect all games across devices to play together.